vitorstabile/git-basics/README.md

 # Usage <a name="usage"></a>

 Using this like a bibliography if you want to remember any command with Git.
-For more commands, use this [Notes][notes-url] and this [PDF][pdf-url]
+For more commands, use this [Notes][notes-url].

 # Contributors <a name="contributors"></a>